 The Rambler Read is Loyola University Chicago’s common reading experience, an opportunity for the Loyola community to engage in meaningful, shared discussions about important issues.
-This year's Rambler Read is Thick, a 2019 National Book Award finalist, analyzes and interrogates race, gender, beauty, media, and money in eight honest and thought-provoking essays by Tressie McMillan Cottom.
+This year's Rambler Read is Thick: And Other Essays, a 2019 National Book Award finalist, analyzes and interrogates race, gender, beauty, media, and money in eight honest and thought-provoking essays by Tressie McMillan Cottom.

-Each new student will receive a copy of the Rambler Read at New Student Convocation on Friday, August 27, and will be encouraged to read it during the academic year.
-We also invite you to read Thick, incorporate it into your classes or programs this next year, and discuss its themes with colleagues and students.
-As a community, we can look forward to hearing from Dr. McMillan Cottom when she visits the Lake Shore Campus on Wednesday, February 23, 2022.
-More details to come!
+Each new student will receive a copy of the Rambler Read after New Student Convocation on Friday, August 26, and will be encouraged to read it during the academic year.
+We also invite you to read Thick: And Other Essays, incorporate it into your classes or programs this next year, and discuss its themes with colleagues and students.

 Thick “transforms narrative moments into analyses of whiteness, black misogyny, and status-signaling as means of survival for black women” (Los Angeles Review of Books) with “writing that is as deft as it is amusing” (Darnell L. Moore).